bkhartmire/restaurant-review-rails-with-js-app/NOTES.md

--adding event listeners in .js file isn't working? :( ".on is not a function") -//why does this = the window and not the a#reviews_button element???
+-adding event listeners in .js file isn't working? :( ".on is not a function") ->.addEventListener works, but not .on
+-why does this = the window and not the a#reviews_button element???
+  ->having to redeclare elements inside event function -manifest file isn't loading other js files :(((

 -only admin users should be able to add a new restaurant